 And it looks like this…: Working on the assumption that it is difficult to be excellent if we don’t know what excellence looks like, I provide examples, taken from students and the essays that are being read as part of this feedback cycle, of exactly what excellence looks like.
 In the actual template and what students receive, this is simply a blank square because, as I’ll explain in a moment, I live model this example of excellence in the feedback lesson itself.
 So, the message I send to students using these two aspects of the template together is: this is what excellence is and here’s what it looks like.

 Your Next Steps: As I read student essays, and in the traditional manner of WCF, I make a note of patterns of misconception, common errors or areas for development and attach these to a numbered code.
 Each student has written on their work one of these numbered codes that offers more individual feedback for students to work on.
 If a student doesn’t fit into one of these categories, although most do, then I’ll write something more bespoke.
 These next steps are designed very much in the traditional mode of small, granular and actionable steps that students can take, on the understanding lots of marginal gains compound over time.
 However, there is another reason for including this section and not something to be overlooked: student motivation.
-In my various iterations of WCF, I have found that those models that lacked any personalization tended to be met with a certain level of subtle antipathy.
-The pedagogy might have been sound, but students were simply less inclined to attend to the feedback if they felt, wrongly or rightly, their teacher did not attend to them as individuals.
+In my various iterations of WCF, I have found that those models that lacked any personalization tended not to work as well as those that did personalise.
+The pedagogy might have been sound, but students were simply less inclined to attend to the feedback if they felt their teacher did not attend to them as individuals.
 So, this section serves both an instructional function, but also a motivational one.
 The worst feedback, no matter how good, is the feedback that is ignored.

 Our Together Task: This is a task that we all complete together based on whatever I think will have maximum impact across the class and that we all do in lesson.
 If, for example, I feel we need to work more on our depth of analysis then this task might provide additional opportunity to do just that.
 It is often also connected to what we previously did in the ‘excellence is…and here’s what it looks like’ section of the feedback lesson.
 As I say to the class, there is no one who will not benefit from completing this task.